Bernie Sanders Introduces Bill To Protect Employees Fired For Union Organizing

 Presidential hopeful Senator Bernie Sanders is looking at a recent wave of teacher strikes across the country to help himself build support for a new law that would protect workers fired for union organization, The Guardian reports.
 Sanders introduced the Workplace Democracy Act on Wednesday.
-Fellow 2020 Democratic Primary contenders have shown support for the bill, including Kamala Harris, Elizabeth Warren and Kirsten Gillibrand.
+Fellow 2020 Democratic Primary contenders have shown support for the bill, including Kamala Harris, Elizabeth Warren, and Kirsten Gillibrand.

 The bill introduced by Sanders in the Senate would substantially increased penalties for employers who illegally dismiss workers for union organizing.
 It would also greatly simplify and streamline the process for initiating legal action against such employers.